 |Higher rate band (HRB)||33,501-150,000||32,001-150,000|

 |Additional rate||over 150,000||over 150,000|

 |Personal Savings Allowance (PSA)|

 |– Higher rate taxpayer||500||500|

 |Dividend Nil Rate Band (DNRB)||5,000||5,000|

 - Savings band only applies to savings income.
 If taxable general income (‘non-savings income’) exceeds this band, the savings rate (see below) does not apply.

-- Taxable income uses up the rate bands in the following order:
+- Taxable income usually uses up the rate bands in the following order:

 Income tax rates

 - G ‘general income’ (employment, pensions, business profits, rent)